mikolajgasior/gocrud/docs/crud/ops.md

 * **Result Set**: Returns a slice of `interface{}` containing the populated objects (or transformed results).
 * **Filtering & Sorting**: Supports standard SQL-like filtering (`WHERE`), ordering (`ORDER BY`), and pagination (`LIMIT/OFFSET`).
 * **Transformation**: Allows custom processing of each row before it is added to the result slice via `RowObjTransformFunc`.
+* **Password Field Zeroing**: Any field tagged `crud:"pass"` is reset to `""` on every scanned row, before the transform function or the result slice is populated.
+Bcrypt hashes are never left in memory after a read.

 **Parameters**